Office Location: B-148

 Bossier Parish Community College does not discriminate on the basis of race, color, national origin, gender, age, religion, qualified disability, marital status, veteran's status, or sexual orientation in admission to its programs, services, or activities, in access to them, in treatment of individuals, or in any aspect of their operations.
 Bossier Parish Community College does not discriminate in its hiring or employment practices.

 All programs with a clinical component have established "Essential Requirements," which identify occupational specific technical standards required of students in the program.
 Students are strongly encouraged to review the Essential Requirements for the program prior to application.
 The request for any necessary accommodations must be submitted with the program application.
-This document will be released to the clinical sites at the time of placement and students should be aware that some clinical affiliates may deny placement to students who are not able to meet these requirements.
 A copy of these essential requirements is included in the application packet, is available from the program director, and on the BPCC website.

 Students are strongly encouraged to routinely meet with the program faculty or program director specific to the program in which the student is enrolled.
 The program faculty provides valuable information regarding the appropriate sequencing of qualification courses, program application process, and program deadlines.

 Depending on the program and the assigned clinical sites, the student may be required to submit the following upon selection into the clinical component:

 A clinical fee is charged in addition to regular tuition for each program with a clinical component.
 This fee is required each semester that a student is scheduled in program classes.
 Additional fees, which provide for required certification, licensure exams, or required supplies, may be associated with some programs.
 The fees are listed in the BPCC web site.